feskol/gitlab-arm64/README.md

 To ensure everyone uses the same test suite, I provided a Dockerfile with a docker-compose.yaml file including a service that runs the tests.

-We're using [bashunit](https://bashunit.typeddevs.com/) for testing our scripts which is located in the `./lib` directory.
+We're using [bashunit](https://bashunit.typeddevs.com/) for testing our scripts.
+Its binary is located in the `./lib` directory.

 #### Command: